When is the Spurs stadium due to open? Building reveals what we know about the Tottenham stadium delay

 The stadium was originally expected to cost around £400m.
 On 9 October, Levy admitted the costs of the 62,000-seat stadium “had definitely risen”.
 There is now speculation that the price tag of the north London ground is now north of £800m and closer to £875m.

 When is the stadium now due to open?

-That’s the million-dollar question.
-Daniel Levy himself has admitted he doesn’t know.
+But Daniel Levy himself admitted he doesn’t know throughout the six-month delay.
 “I wish I was able to confirm an exact opening date and fixture,” he told fans at the end October.

 For a long time the best guess was that the club was aiming to be ready for Manchester United on 13 January, but the club confirmed on 13 December that the Man Utd fixture had been switched to Wembley.

 The club later was forced to concede that its Champions League game against Borussia Dortmund in February would be played at Wembley Stadium as its new stadium wouldn’t be ready until March at the earliest.

 Number of games originally scheduled to be played at Tottenham Stadium but moved to Wembley: